DirecTV to increase fees by 4.5 percent in 2013

-NEW YORK (Reuters) - Satellite television provider DirecTV Group said its service fees will rise by an average of 4.5 percent in February due to increasing programming costs.
+NEW YORK, Dec 27 (Reuters) - Satellite television provider DirecTV Group said its service fees will rise by an average of 4.5 percent in February due to increasing programming costs.

 DirecTV has to pay about 8 percent more for programs, since almost all of its providers are hiking their rates, it said on Thursday.